MachineLemonade/docs/v0.9/ee-rbac.md

 - Perform CRUD operations on any deployment in the Workspace
 - Perform CRUD operations on any service account in the Workspace

+Editors _cannot_ manage other users in the Workspace.

 ### Viewer